What's the best hybrid workspace management software?

 - Employee check-ins: Offers options like QR codes, WiFi-based auto-check-ins, and access control system integration.

-Robin starts at around $70 per user per month.
-Since pricing isn’t listed on their site, you’ll need to contact Robin directly for more details.
+Prices aren’t public, so you’ll need to contact Robin for details.
 A 14-day free trial is available to explore its features.

-Envoy is a trusted platform for managing desks and office spaces while prioritizing workplace safety.
+Envoy is a trusted platform for managing desks and office spaces, prioritizing workplace safety through advanced visitor check-in features.
 It’s a good choice for companies aiming to improve their hybrid work setup without sacrificing security or efficiency.

 - Desk and room booking: Employees can easily reserve desks or meeting rooms whenever needed.